gwg-women/gwg-women-techmakers/docs/README.md

 # gwg-women-techmakers
 This is a Grow with Google project for an offline first app that provides information based on location and search.
+It provides useful information about restaurants and other places nearby that you might want to visit

 ## Current Contributors Profiles
 See the current contributors [here](contributors.md)